nf-core/sarek/docs/output.md

 ## Variant annotation

-This directory contains results from the final annotation steps: two software are used for annotation, [snpEff](http://snpeff.sourceforge.net/) and [VEP](https://www.ensembl.org/info/docs/tools/vep/index.html).
+This directory contains results from the final annotation steps: two tools are used for annotation, [snpEff](http://snpeff.sourceforge.net/) and [VEP](https://www.ensembl.org/info/docs/tools/vep/index.html).
-Only a subset of the VCF files are annotated, and only variants that have a `PASS` filter.
+Only a subset of the `VCF` files are annotated, and only variants that have a `PASS` filter.
-`FreeBayes` results are not annotated in the moment yet as we are lacking a decent somatic filter.
+Currently, `FreeBayes` results are not annotated as we are lacking a decent somatic filter.

 ### snpEff